stelda/react-modal-stelda/README.md

 ## Description

-This Modal component allows you to display a simple and customizable modal window in React.
+This Modal component enables the display a simple and customizable modal window in React.

 ![Modal Example Screenshot](screenshot/modal-example.png)